cakemanager/docs/docs/configurations.md

 Configurations
 ==============

-This page tells something about the available configurations (config/bootstrap.php).
+This page tells something about the available configurations you can use (config/bootstrap.php).

 Bootstrap
 ---------